not-chciken/gb-noise-test/README.md

 Implementing the Game Boy's Audio Processing Unit (APU) is one of the most challenging parts when developing a Game Boy emulator.
 Particularly, because debugging is hard and you may not want to create an exact replica, but something that simulates fast and sounds good enough.
-The _Game Boy Noise Test_ supports you in this processes, allowing you to test features of the noise channel and evaluate their acoustical impressions.
+The _Game Boy Noise Test_ supports you in this process, allowing you to test features of the noise channel and evaluate their acoustical impressions.

 ## Usage

 Open `noise_test.gb` with your Game Boy emulator.
-After the bootup you arrive at the following user interface:
+After the boot, you arrive at the following user interface:

 <img id="screenshot" src="readme_assets/screenshot.png"
 alt="Screenshot of Game Boy Noise test" width="30%">

-It allows you to modify all noise-channel related settings:
+It allows you to modify all noise-channel-related settings:

 | Name   | Address | Bits        | Function                                             |
 |--------|---------|-------------|------------------------------------------------------|